 Noodles – You can use zucchini noodles or regular pasta in this recipe

-Add Ins: Feel free to use more or less olives, sun dried tomatoes or artichoke hearts.
+Add Ins: Feel free to use more or less olives, sun dried tomatoes, or artichoke hearts.
 You can also use fresh tomatoes.

 Can I use pasta instead?

 Sure, you can use pasta instead of zucchini noodles in this recipe.
-It will however, not be whole30.
+It will, however, not be whole30.

-I would just cook the pasta while the chicken is cooking and toss in when you would toss in zucchini noodles.
+I would just cook the pasta while the chicken is cooking and toss it in when you would toss in zucchini noodles.